 - Security and Reliability

-Any one individual or organisation can use Office365.
-So a one man band through to a large multinational company with many thousands of Users could find this service just what they need.
+Any one individual or organisation can use Office 365.
+So, a one-man band through to a large multinational Company with thousands of Users could find this service just what they need.

 For your free trial of Office 365 please click here.

-Cloud computing enables Users to store files (Word, Excel, Photo’s, emails etc.) on secure shared Servers which are located in a datacentre enabling the Users to connect to these Servers from any location that has an internet connection.
+Cloud computing enables Users to store files (Word, Excel, Photo’s, emails etc.) on secure shared Servers which are in a datacentre.
+This enables Users to connect to these Servers from any location that has an internet connection.
 It is also possible to run some software on these remote Servers taking away the need to load and keep up to date software on each PC.

-The User does not need to purchase the physical Server or associated software as most Cloud computing is paid for on a monthly subscription.
+The User does not need to purchase the physical Server.
+Also, there is no need to purchase associated software.
+Most Cloud Computing is on a monthly subscription.

 A Private Cloud allows a company to create their own infrastructure behind a secure firewall which limits access to their equipment to authorised Users.
-Often this is achieved by a company purchasing their own equipment and locating it in a datacentre.
-Alternatively hardware can be used which is supplied by a data center and paid for on a monthly subscription.
+Often achieved by a Company purchasing their own equipment and locating it in a data centre.
+Alternatively, hardware supplied by a data centre can be used then paid for via a monthly subscription.
 This model gives a company the ability to up or downscale hardware as and when needed.

-Having all the main Servers and data located in a data center gives the User better access due to the large and very fast Internet connections available through datacentres.
-It also reduces the need for special facilities in the office of the company, redundant power supplies and standby generators, air-conditioning and fire suppression systems as well as secure access to the equipment.
-These are all standard in a datacentre and often far superior than would be implemented by most companies.
+Having the main Servers and data located in a data centre gives the User better access due to the fast Internet connection available.
+It also, reduces the need for special facilities in the office of the Company, redundant power supplies and standby generators, air-conditioning and fire suppression systems as well as secure access to the equipment.
+These are all standard in a data centre and often far superior than would be implemented by most companies.